When we have a "gift," it does not necessarily mean

 their own lives, in any kind of organized societal framework.

-Only hermits can always be "individuals" and "do their own
+Only hermits can always be "individuals" and "do their

 thing" on "their own time."
 If we find value in associations